What is a laxative?

 - Do not take stimulant laxatives regularly.
 Stimulant laxatives change the tone and feeling in the large intestine and you can become dependent on using laxatives all the time to have a bowel movement.
 If you need help having regular bowel movements, use a bulking agent, such as bran or psyllium (for example, Metamucil).

-- Regular use of stimulant laxatives—such as Correctol, Dulcolax, Ex-Lax, Feen-a-Mint, or Senokot—may change your body's ability to absorb of vitamin D and calcium.
-This can cause weakening of your bones ( osteopenia ).
+- Regular use of stimulant laxatives—such as Correctol, Dulcolax, Ex-Lax, Senokot, or bisacodyl—may change your body's ability to absorb vitamin D and calcium.
+This can cause weakening of your bones ( low bone density ).

 Are there other ways to treat constipation?